apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdataoutputstreambuilder.md

 Using this option is the equivalent of pressing and holding down the "Electronic Stability Control" button on a rear-wheel drive car for five seconds: the safety checks are off.
-Things wil be faster if the driver knew what you are doing.
+Things wil be faster if the driver knew what they were doing.
-If you don't, the fact they had held the button down will be used as evidence that they made a conscious decision to choose speed over safety and that all consequences are their fault.
+If they didn't, the fact they had held the button down will be used as evidence at the inquest as proof that they made a conscious decision to choose speed over safety and that the outcome was their own fault.

 Accordingly: *Use if and only if you are confident that the conditions are met.*